NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

       $ sudo apt-get install python3-pip

-#.
-(Optionally) activate a virtualenv if you like working with virtualenvs and
+#. *Optional* Activate a virtualenv if you like working with virtualenvs and
-   go to the `python` subdirectory of the ``ngraph`` repo:
+   go to the `python` subdirectory of the ``ngraph`` repo to install pip dependencies:

    .. code-block:: console

       $ python3 -m venv .venv
       $ . .venv/bin/activate
       (venv)$ cd ngraph/python
-      (venv)$ pip install -U .
+      (venv)$ pip3 install -U .

 #.
-See `this file`_ if you want detail about how to run unit tests.
-See the
+Details about how to run unit tests are in `ngraph-neon docs`_.
+To simply test a
-   documentation at `ngraph-neon docs`_.
-To test the neon install you can run the sample available in the ngraph-neon clone named `python examples/cifar10/cifar10_conv.py`
+   training example, you can run the CIFAR10 sample from the *examples* directory under the python integration:

    .. code-block:: console